mazzy89/invo/terraform/README.md

 terraform apply
 ```

+## Release

+In order to create a new release and deploy a new version of the application it is enough to create a new git tag on the VCS.

+A Webhook is registered on Spinnaker and it will automatically start a new pipeline, building a new Docker Image with the tag as the Git tag and deploy automatically to the ECS Cluster.

 ## Improvements

 - In a real scenario, Terraform would use the S3 remote storage backend.
 In such exercise we have used the local backend.